The Perfect Cookie AT MetroCooking DC!

 She is in the process of writing another book about organization.
 Martha is an advocate of being organized, as it gives more time to pursue other activities.
 For now, you may view Martha’s talk about her new book, ” Cookie Perfection” here.

 Martha’s Kitchen Sink Cookies | Recipe

 2 sticks unsalted butter

 2 teaspoons vanilla extract

 1 teaspoon baking soda

 Preheat the oven to 350 F. With an electric mixer on medium beat butter and both sugars until pale and fluffy, about 2 minutes.
 On low beat the eggs one at a time until combined.
 Beat in vanilla.

 In a medium bowl, whisk flour, salt, baking soda, and baking powder.
 Gradually add to butter mixture, beating until well combined.
 Add oats, coconut, apricots, chocolate cherries, and pecans, and mix with a wooden spoon until combined.

 Scoop dough into balls (1/4 cup each).
-Transfer to parchment paper line baking sheets, spacing about 3 inches apart.
+Transfer to a parchment paper-lined baking sheets, spacing about 3 inches apart.
 Use the palm of your hand to flatten into 4 – inch rounds.
 Bake cookies, rotating sheets halfway through, until golden brown, about 16 minutes.
 Let cookies cool on sheet 2 minutes before transferring to wire racks to cool completely.
-(Cookies can be stored in an air tight container at room temperature up to 3 days.)
+(Cookies can be stored in an airtight container at room temperature up to 3 days.)